 2.)
 I'm going to save so much money by not having children that I'll be able to hire professionals to come and take care of my husband and I in our home when we're old, which is a luxury we probably wouldn't be able to afford if we had kids.

-"You're missing out.
+"You're missing out!
 You'll never live a truly fulfilling life without kids."

 I'm a writer.
 I'm a poet.
 I'm an artist.
 I rescue dogs.
 I found the love of my life.
 We have a home together with two fur-kids, one of which I rescued from the brink of death and spent a year rehabilitating.
 I go on vacations.
 I get out.
 I live life.
 I feel completely fulfilled and content.
 Maybe some people feel that children complete their lives, but I don't feel the need for them.

 "You don't want kids?
 How selfish."